MileHacker Logo

 Aspects

 • Safety: Dushanbe feels safe.
-The usual precautions for a city apply, especially in crowded markets.
+Standard safety precautions in a city apply, especially in crowded markets.
 Avoid isolated or poorly lit areas at night.

 • Connectivity: Wi-Fi is widespread in hotels, cafes, and some public areas.
 Local SIM cards are affordable.

 • Currency: The local currency is the Tajik Somoni (TJS).
 ATMs are available.
-Cash is suitable for smaller purchases and markets.
+Cash is good for smaller purchases and markets.

 Relaxation & Wellness